cryptaz/miner-metrics/README.md

 # Requirements
 * Docker Toolbox (https://www.docker.com/products/docker-toolbox)
-* Latest Claymore ZEC miner (eth miner should be supported also, but I did not tested it)
+* Latest Claymore ZEC miner (eth miner should be supported too, but I did not tested it)

 # Install
 * Open Docker Quickstart terminal (or type natively if on linux) and type: